vicentereig/exa-ruby/README.md

    Omit `--json` for friendly summaries; include it when scripting so you get the Sorbet structs serialized as plain JSON.

+   Prefer `--format jsonl` for streaming-friendly logs or `--format markdown` when you want ready-to-share bullet lists/tables.

 Command families currently available:

 - `exa search:*` – run searches, fetch contents, find similar results, or call `/answer` (with optional streaming).